Motorcyclist Was Not Negligent And Did Not Contribute To Fatal Accident

 Many people enjoy riding a motorcycle in scenic Connecticut.
-Unfortunately, an inattentive driver of an automobile or truck can turn a relaxing journey into a fatal motorcycle accident.
+Unfortunately, an inattentive driver of an automobile or truck can turn a relaxing journey into a fatal

 The Connecticut Superior Court case of Sablosky v.
 Ouellette provides a tragic example.